AlvaroRadajczykProjects/Plantilla-proyecto-android-java/README.md

 # Plantilla-proyecto-android-java

-Implemented from main(empty project).
-Allows basic app navigation
+Implemented from basic-app-navigation(final).
+Allows basic app navigation and fragments use view binding